 When examining that the destination address does not match any of the directly connected interfaces of the Router1.
-The Router1 then searches the routing table for matching the destination address network.
-When the address matched to any of network address in the routing table, the router selects an outgoing interface for the packet.
+Router1 then searches the routing table for matching the destination address network.
+When the address is matched to any of the network addresses in the routing table, the router selects an outgoing interface for the packet.

 When the router selects an outgoing interface, For example, in the video; the destination address is matching to route 192.168.10.0/24.
 The exit interface for 192.168.10.0/24 is Gig0/0, so, the router encapsulates the packet in Ethernet layer 2 frames.

 The frame included source MAC address and destination MAC address.
 The router1 exit interface Gig0/0 is a source and router-2 interface Fa0/0 is the destination for layer-2 frames this time.

 When Router2 receives the Ethernet frame from Router1.
 It examines the MAC address and de-encapsulates the layer 2 frames to check the layer3 information.
 Then search the proper route in the routing table for address 192.168.10.2.
 This time the exit interface is serial port s0/3/0.

 The router encapsulates the layer2 frame this time for a serial port which protocol is PPP.
 The PPP frames do not use MAC addresses.
 Each router is doing the same procedure with the packet sending until the original destination mentioned in layer 3 information, received the packet.

 When the packet arrives at router4 directly connected network 192.168.10.0/24.
 The Router4 copies the data link Ethernet frame into its buffer and de-encapsulates the data link Ethernet frame.